cagov/caldata-mdsa-training/docs/data-transformation/dbt-core-exercises.md

     1. Alias and capitalize all of your columns (except for the two timestamp columns since you did this already) e.g. `select “column_name” as COLUMN_NAME`
 1. Structure your query so that the main part of it is in a CTE, from which you `select *` at the end

-#### Finally

-1. _Lint_ and _Fix_ your file, save any changes made
+**Final instructions**

+1._Lint_ and _Format_ your files
+    1. You can lint your SQL files by navigating to the transform directory and running: `sqlfluff lint`
+    1. You can fix your SQL files (at least the things that are easy to fix) by remaining in the transform directory and running `sqlfluff fix`
+        1. For things that could not be auto-fixed you'll have to manually do it.
+    1. Or, to run all the checks, run`pre-commit run --all-files`

+Any of the above steps may modify your files requiring you to save them again.

+1. Check to see which files need to be added or removed: `git status`
+1. Add or remove any relevant files: `git add filename.ext` or `git rm filename.ext`
-1. Commit and sync your code and leave a concise, yet descriptive commit message
+1. Commit your code and leave a concise, yet descriptive commit message: `git commit -m "example message"`
+1. Push your code: `git push origin <branch-name>`
-1. In GitHub (or Azure DevOps), create a new pull request and add a teammate as a reviewer
+1. Create a new pull request and add a teammate as a reviewer
 1. We’ll end the day by reviewing each other’s PRs

 ## **Day 2**

-### **Exercise: Write YAML for your source data and staging models**
+### **Exercise #1: Write YAML for your source data and staging models**

 Here you’ll write YAML configuration for the Water Quality source tables, and for the two staging models you built.
 It will build on the branch you created in the previous exercise, so open dbt Cloud, navigate to the developer tab, and make sure that branch is checked out.

-1. Switch to your existing branch: `<your-first-name>-dbt-training`
+1. Switch to your existing branch: `git switch <your-first-name>-dbt-training`
-1. Open `transform/models/_sources.yml`.
+1. In your text editor, open `transform/models/_sources.yml`.
 You should see mostly empty stubs for models and sources.
 1. First, specify where the Water Quality data exists in the Snowflake database.
 We’ll do that by adding some keys to the `Water Quality` source:
     1. Add a key for the database: (`database: RAW_DEV`).
     1. Add a key for the schema: (`schema: WATER_QUALITY`).